b3-exmo/b3-exmo.github.io/docs/Tithing money/SEC/index.md

 13 quarterly reports?
 Filing form 13f, concerning 13 shell companies?
 Get your tinfoil hats!

 Really, though, to have "expressed concern" sounds a bit light for a government agency capable of levying fines.
 "Reporting approach" is a very soft way of saying "committing fraud via shell companies".
 Why would you call it a single aggregated report?
 It was meant to be one report in the first place!
 What are you aggregating?
 Does the SEC accept aggregated reports?
-If so, is it clear that it's an aggregation from *shell companies*?
+If so, is it clear that the report an aggregation from *shell companies*?

 &nbsp;